William Light: Other symbols of recognition

+His life was dramatised in the Max Afford stage play Awake My Love, which was based on an earlier play of Afford's, Colonel Light - The Founder.

 New 1837 watercolour discovered 2019

 A watercolour painted by Light between January and April 1837 depicting the site of the Land/Survey Office and Light and Fisher's huts, being a variation on Light's "Commencement of Settlement in South Australia, 1837", with Mount Lofty in the background, was discovered in a garage in September 2019.
 It is regarded as hugely significant, being one of the earliest depictions of Adelaide.
 However, the painting passed in at auction and was afterwards sold to a private collector for A$20,000, despite being valued at between A$90,000 and A$120,000 and being hailed by fine arts dealer Jim Elder as a "rare and historic painting", who was "bitterly disappointed" that it would be lost to South Australian society.
 He said that "months of painstaking art history and genealogical research" into its provenance had led to a man called Shimmin, who had worked for Light’s colleague William Jacob in the Barossa Valley and in whose family it had remained for generations.
 In the week before the auction, a television station had aired an "item from an interstate amateur art historian debunking the provenance of [the] work".